 "I like my steak bloody"

 You don't.
+Consider this: blood has a metallic, livery taste.
+Myoglobin juice tastes like beef essence.
 You like it juicy.
-Blood has a metallic, livery taste.
-Myoglobin juice tastes like beef essence.
 Big difference.

 "Well done is safer"

 For whole muscle cuts, bacteria live on the surface.
-So searing kills them.
-The interior is sterile.
+Searing kills them.
+Consider this: the interior is sterile.
 Ground beef is different — grinding spreads surface bacteria throughout.
-Cook burgers to 160°F. But your ribeye?
+That said, cook burgers to 160°F. But your ribeye?
 130°F is fine.

 Pressing the steak

 Every press squeezes juice out.
-You're making dry meat.
+Day to day, you're making dry meat.
 You're not speeding up cooking.
 Leave it alone.

 Cutting to check doneness

 Same problem.
-On top of that, you just made a juice escape hatch.
-Thermometer.
+You just made a juice escape hatch.
+So naturally, thermometer.
 Always.

 Salting right before cooking

 Salt draws moisture to the surface via osmosis.
-That said, if you salt and immediately sear, that moisture boils off — you get better crust but lose interior juice.
-Plus, better: salt 40+ minutes before (dry brine) or right before it hits the pan.
+If you salt and immediately sear, that moisture boils off — you get better crust but lose interior juice.
+Think about it: better: salt 40+ minutes before (dry brine) or right before it hits the pan.
 The 40-minute window lets the brine reabsorb.
-In practice, in between?
+In between?
 Wet surface, poor sear, lost juice.

 Thinking "juicy" means "undercooked"

 A properly cooked medium rare steak holds more* juice than a rare one that hasn't rendered fat or relaxed fibers.
-And texture matters.
+Texture matters.
 130°F hits the sweet spot where collagen starts melting but fibers haven't fully contracted.

 Practical Tips / What Actually Works